Harriet Hanson Robinson: Later life

 Harriet never took a theoretical position on women's rights and may have been largely motivated by an ambition to advance in society, which the movement offered.
 However, she became a formidable advocate of suffrage in her writings and as a public speaker.
+Unable to reconcile her labor-focused advocacy with the suffrage movement's leaders, she withdrew as reporter of Massachusetts organizing for Volume I of the History of Woman Suffrage book series and instead separately published Massachusetts in the Woman Suffrage Movement in 1881.

 The poet Lucy Larcom, a friend of Harriet who had also worked in the mills as a child, wrote of her, "Mrs. Robinson is deeply interested in all the movements, which tend to the advancement of women, and uses her pen and her voice freely in their behalf.
 She was the first woman to speak before the Select Committee on Woman Suffrage in Congress, and has spoken for the cause before the legislature of her own State, where she is not only a citizen, but a vote as far as the law allows."

 Additionally, Harriet contributed to the fourteenth annual report of the Massachusetts Bureau of Statistics of Labor, which was published in 1883.
 Here is an excerpt from the annual report written by Harriet Robinson:

 They [the mill girls] went forth from their Alma Mater, the Lowell Factory, carrying with them the independence, the self-reliance taught in that hard school, and they have done their little part towards performing the useful labor of life.
 Into whatever vocation they entered they have made practical use of the habits of industry and perseverance learned during those early years.
 Skilled labor teaches something not to be found in books or in colleges.
 Their early experience developed their characters... and helped them to fight well the battle of life.

 Harriet lived to the age of 86 and died at home in Malden on 22 December 1911.